 Salt Lake Symphony Guest Artist

-Ms. Eberle performs annually as soloist with the Utah Symphony.
-She made her solo subscription series debut with the Utah Symphony in April 2014 performing Leonard Bernstein’s Serenade.
-The Salt Lake Tribune described her performance as, “marrying unimpeachable technical skill with a persuasive and perceptive voice.”
-Other solo appearances include appearances with the Los Angeles Philharmonic, the Louisville Orchestra, the Nashville Symphony, the National Academy Orchestra of Canada, and the Bahia Symphony in Brazil.
+Eberle performs annually as soloist with the Utah Symphony with whom she’s performed over 10 works as a featured artist.
+She made her subscription series debut with the USO in 2014 performing Leonard Bernstein’s Serenade.
+Most recently, she performed Edgar Meyer’s Violin Concerto in January 2020.
+Other solo appearances include performances with the Los Angeles Philharmonic, the Nashville Symphony, the Louisville Orchestra, the National Academy Orchestra of Canada, and the Bahia Symphony in Brazil.

-Ms. Eberle received a Master’s Degree from The Juilliard School studying with Sylvia Rosenberg.
-She previously studied with Robert Lipsett both at the Colburn School and the University of Southern California where she received the String Department and Symphony awards upon graduation.
-She performs on a J.B.
-Vuillaume violin made in 1870.
+A native of Nashville, Tennessee, Ms. Eberle began her violin studies on her third birthday.
+She received a Master’s Degree from The Juilliard School studying with Sylvia Rosenberg.
+She previously studied with Robert Lipsett and Cornelia Heard at the Colburn School, Blair School of Music and the University of Southern California where she received the String Department and Symphony awards upon graduation.
+Ms. Eberle performs on a 1754 Gennaro Gagliano violin, the ex “Von Vecsey.”